msveshnikov/cyberia/src/Profile.md

 -   Add pagination or infinite scrolling for users with many owned tiles.
 -   Implement a refresh mechanism to update tile data without full page reload.

-This component plays a crucial role in the IsoCraft application by providing users with a comprehensive view of their profile and owned properties, enhancing the user experience and engagement with the platform.
+This component plays a crucial role in the Cyberia application by providing users with a comprehensive view of their profile and owned properties, enhancing the user experience and engagement with the platform.